michaelmosmann/silk/userguide/intro.md

 {% endhighlight %}
 The above creates a scope that _synchonizes_ the _FILE_ scope into the _REQUEST_ scope.
 Instead of your `MyScopes.FILE` scope you'll just use the snapshot version in the `per(...)` clause.

-### Arrange Object Lifecycles Among Each Other
+### Arrange Object Life-cycles Among Each Other
-With the power of different lifecycles (scopes) comes the burden of possible misconfiguration when instances with a shorter lifecycle are injected into more durable ones.
+With the power of different life-cycles (scopes) comes the burden of possible misconfiguration when instances with a shorter lifecycle are injected into more durable ones.
 A common mistake when using _google guice_ is such a case where a _session_ or _request_ scoped instance is injected into an _application singleton_.
 The worst is, that such a mistake doesn't show up as a problem until the referenced shorter living object actually is expired.
 In _guice_ this is overcome by using a _provider_ so that the actual instance worked with is updating as it changes.
 But this just helps when the problem has been detected  - and it clutters your code with DI problem solutions.